 - To serve, add the cooked carrots and parsnips to a serving dish then sprinkle the toasted chopped walnuts over them.Season to taste.

 - Carrots and Parsnips - I peel my carrots and parsnips for this recipe.
 If you are using organic vegetables then you don't have to peel them if you don't want to.
-Just give them a good wash and scrub with a vegetable brush before cooking.
+Just give them a good wash and scrub them with a vegetable brush before cooking.
+Make sure and use small to medium parsnips for this recipe larger parsnips will have a woody core which will be quite tough.

 - Honey - Runny honey is best for this recipe, I would avoid any honey that is too floral or too strong.
 You can substitute the honey for vegan "honey" or maple syrup.
 I would reduce the quantity if you use maple syrup.